Life Insurance for New Parents: The Complete Sleep Easy Guide

 Monthly cost: $40-80/month for a 32-year-old non-smoker with $1.5M cover

-Key consideration: Choose "stepped" premiums if budget is tight (lower now, increases each year) or "level" premiums if you want predictable costs (higher now, stays flat).
+Key consideration: Stepped premiums may suit those looking for lower initial costs (lower now, increases each year), while level premiums offer more predictable costs over time (higher now, stays flat).

 What it does: Pays up to 70% of your income as a monthly benefit if you can't work due to illness or injury.

-Why new parents need it: Life insurance only pays if you die.
+Why new parents commonly hold it: Life insurance only pays if you die.
 But what if you're diagnosed with cancer and need 12 months off work?
 What if you break your back and can't lift your child?
-Income protection keeps the bills paid while you recover.
+Income protection is designed to keep the bills paid while you recover.

 The statistics: